Application Gateway configuration overview

 Consider a subnet that has 27 application gateway instances and an IP address for a private front-end IP.
 In this case, you need 33 IP addresses: 27 for the application gateway instances, 1 for the private front end, and 5 for internal use.
 So, you need a /26 subnet size or larger.

 We recommend that you use a subnet size of at least /28.
 This size gives you 11 usable IP addresses.
-If your application load requires more than 10 IP addresses, consider a /27 or /26 subnet size.
+If your application load requires more than 10 Application Gateway instances, consider a /27 or /26 subnet size.

 Network security groups on the Application Gateway subnet

 Network security groups (NSGs) are supported on Application Gateway.
-But there are several restrictions:
+But there are some restrictions:

 Outbound internet connectivity can't be blocked.
 Default outbound rules in the NSG allow internet connectivity.
 We recommend that you: